sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/cloud-fundamental.md

 - Each region is located in a separate geographic area.
 - AZs are distinct locations that are engineered to be isolated from failures.

+## 共同责任模式 Shared Responsibility Model

+当我们开发程序并提供服务给用户和客户时，我们与AWS共同承担责任

+### AWS is responsible for:

+- Securing edge locations
+- Monitoring physical device security
+- Providing physical access control to hardware/software
+- Database patching
+- Discarding physical storage devices
+- Providing generators and un-interruptible power supply (UPS) systems

+### You are responsible for:

+* Managing AWS Identity and Access Management (IAM)
+* Encrypting data
+* Preventing or detecting when an AWS account has been compromised
+* Restricting access to AWS services to only those users who need it
+* Applying security patches to EC2
+* Configuring a firewall

+## 开设试用账户 Setup free-tier account

+## Prerequisites:

+- Credit card
+- Valid email address
+- Phone number (used during sign up for validation)
+- Virtual Multi-Factor Authentication (MFA) application, such as, Google Authenticator, Authy 2-Factor Authentication, or Authenticator installed on your mobile phone

+# Travel blog website

+## 为何需要云服务器

+1. Scale capacity up and down based on demands.
+2. Storage, more memory, and computing power can be added as needed.
+3. Obtain servers in minutes.
+4. No need for onsite hardware or capital expenses.

+## EC2 - Elastic Cloud Compute 弹性云计算

+EC2 instance

+EC2 is found under the Compute section of the AWS Management Console.是AWS 最小的基础单位

+价格选项：

+1. On Demand - Pay as you go, no contract.
+2. Dedicated Hosts - You have your own dedicated hardware and don't share it with others.
+3. Spot(点) - You place a bid on an instance price.
+If there is extra capacity that falls below your bid, an EC2 instance is provisioned.
+If the price goes above your bid while the instance is running, the instance is terminated.
+4. Reserved Instances - You earn huge discounts if you pay up front and sign a 1-year or 3-year contract.

+## EBS -elastic block store 弹性块存储

+a storage solution for EC2 instances and is a physical hard drive that is attached to the EC2 instance to increase storage.

+好处 benefit ：

+1. able to persist(存留) data after EC2 is terminated
+2. automatically  replicated in its AZ(availability zone)